 Married to Shawn, Teresa has two boys called Jack & Liam, who keep her busy and will probably become All Blacks when they are older, or at least play for Kaponga like their Dad.

-Given that Teresa & Shawn have recently bought their first farm, she is hoping the boys earn big money as All Blacks when they grow up to pay it off!
+Given that Teresa & Shawn are farm owners, she is hoping the boys earn big money as All Blacks when they grow up to pay it off!

 This good looking fellow with a frightening resemblance to James Franklin of The Black Caps is Adrian.